urllib3/urllib3/docs/user-guide.rst

  .. note:: *New in version 1.25*

-    HTTPS connections are now verified by default (``cert_reqs = 'CERT_REQUIRED'``) regardless of whether
+    HTTPS connections are now verified by default (``cert_reqs = 'CERT_REQUIRED'``).
-    CA certs are specified.

-It is highly recommended to always use SSL certificate verification.
+While you can disable certification verification, it is highly recommend to leave it on.

-In order to enable verification you will need a set of root certificates.
+In order to enable certificate verification you will need a set of root certificates.
 The easiest and most reliable method is to use the `certifi <https://certifi.io/>`_ package which provides Mozilla's root certificate bundle::

     pip install certifi